Untitled-WOW/AscensionChat/README.md

 AscensionChat -- README
 =================

+**This fork has been modified for use with the `Ascension Project`.
+Some changes will need to be made if you want to use this with other servers**

-AscensionChat is a Discord integration chat bot for old versions of World of Warcraft.
+AscensionChat is a Discord integration chat bot for the `Ascension Project` forked from `WoWChat` by fjaros.
+My *(NotYourAverageGamer)* fork also contains code sourced from szyler and xan-asc, thank you all!

 **It does NOT support WoW Classic or Retail servers.**

 New Requirement: Due to Discord changes, you must check PRESENCE INTENT and SERVER MEMBERS INTENT under Privileged Gateway Intents in Discord developer portal.

 Currently supported versions are:
-  * Vanilla
+  * Ascension WoW 3.3.5
-  * The Burning Crusade
-  * Wrath of the Lich King
-  * Cataclysm (4.3.4 build 15595)
-  * Mists of Pandaria (5.4.8 build 18414)

 Features:
 * Clientless (Does not need the WoW Client to be open to run)
 * Seamless Chat integration of channels between WoW and Discord
   * Guild chat, Officer chat, Local chat, Emotes, Custom Channels.
+(I have disabled many by default, check config for all options.)
-  * In-game links (items, spells, ...) are displayed as links to classicdb or twinstar, depending on the expansion
+  * In-game links (items, spells, ...) are displayed as links to db.ascension.gg
   * Configurable message format
 * Smart Tagging
-  * Tag players on Discord from WoW using @and_part_or_all_of_their_name.
+  * Tag players on Discord from WoW using `@and_part_or_all_of_their_name`.
-  * You can also tag @here and @everyone and "@Even Roles With Spaces" (include quotes around them).
+  * You can also tag `@here` and `@everyone` and `"@Even Roles With Spaces"` (include quotes around them).
 * Custom commands
-  * Check who is online in your guild
+  * Check who is online in your guild with `?who`
   * Query other players in the world
 * Runs as a Java program, and therefore works on Windows, Mac, and Linux.